carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

-The `extend` statement is allowed to be defined in a different library from `Point2`, restricted by [the coherence/orphan rules](#impl-lookup) that ensure that the implementation of an interface to change based on imports.
+The `extend` statement is allowed to be defined in a different library from `Point2`, restricted by [the coherence/orphan rules](#impl-lookup) that ensure that the implementation of an interface won't change based on imports.
 In particular, the `extend` statement is allowed in the library defining the interface (`Vector` in this case) in addition to the library that defines the type (`Point2` here).
 This (at least partially) addresses